ADD CONDITION

 Nonclinical Toxicology

-If pregnant or breast-feeding, the use of this product is contraindicated due to potential teratogenic effects.
-No non-teratogenic effects have been specified in the available data.
-Additionally, there are no details provided regarding nonclinical toxicology or animal pharmacology and toxicology.
+If pregnant or breastfeeding, the use of this product is contraindicated due to potential teratogenic effects.
+There are no specific non-teratogenic effects or detailed nonclinical toxicology data available.
+Additionally, no specific information regarding animal pharmacology and toxicology has been provided.

 Postmarketing Experience